wblndr/ReShade-Depth-Pass-Extractor/README.md

     -   **Why:** Mathematically lossless.
 This is critical for data passes like depth or normal maps, where every single color value is important and must not be altered by compression.

 ### How to Change Codecs
-1. Open `ProcessVideos.bat` in a text editor.
+1. Open `VideoSplitter.bat` in a text editor.
 2. Find the line that starts with `"%FFMPEG_EXE%" -i "%INPUT_FILE%" ...`.
 3. The world pass codec is defined by `-c:v prores_ks -profile:v 3 ...`.
 4. The other pass codec is defined by `-c:v qtrle`.